sebastiangraf/treetank/src/site/markdown/index.md

 * a complete Java-based library entirely mavenized
 * acting as base for various thesis and papers
-* offering flexible interfaces for storing various data (ranging from blocks to REST-reosurces)
+* offering flexible interfaces for storing various data (ranging from blocks to REST-resources)
 * for a university project well-document and tested

 Publications: